LoPirlo/My-Bookshelves/README.md

 _Moderators_ can insert new Books into the database and modify them.
 Same functionality is also offered to the Admin, who can also manipulate the most of the information of user's account, create new users or delete them.

+Other informations can be found inside the pdf document `Relazione.pdf`, which is solely in Italian.